Elizabeth Stride

-Unlike the other four canonical Ripper victims, Stride had not been mutilated following her murder, leading some historians to suspect Stride had not actually been murdered by Jack the Ripper.
-However, Stride's murder occurred less than one hour before the murder of the Ripper's fourth canonical victim, Catherine Eddowes, within walking distance, and her act of murder is suspected to have been disturbed by an individual entering the crime scene upon a two-wheeled cart.
-In addition, both women had been murdered by slash wounds to the throat, leading most authors and researchers to consider Stride to be the third of the Ripper's canonical five victims.
+Unlike the other four canonical Ripper victims, Stride had not been mutilated following her murder, leading some historians to suspect she had not been killed by Jack the Ripper.
+However, Stride's murder occurred less than one hour before the murder of the Ripper's fourth canonical victim, Catherine Eddowes, within walking distance, and her act of murder is suspected to have been disturbed by an individual entering the crime scene on a two-wheeled cart.
+In addition, both women had been murdered by slash wounds to the throat, leading most authors and researchers to consider Stride the third of the Ripper's canonical five victims.

 Stride was nicknamed "Long Liz".
-Several explanations have been given for this pseudonym; some believe it sources from her married surname (a stride being a reference to a long step), while others believe this is a reference to either her height, or her general facial structure.
+Several explanations have been given for this pseudonym.
+Some believe it derives from her married surname (a stride being a reference to a long step), while others believe this is a reference to either her height, or her general facial structure.

 Early life

 Stride was born Elisabeth Gustafsdotter on 27 November 1843 on a small farm near Stora Tumlehed, a rural village within the parish of Torslanda, west of Gothenburg, Sweden.
-She was the second of four children born to Swedish farmer Gustaf Ericsson (age 32) and his wife Beata Carlsdotter (age 33).
-As a child, Gustafsdotter lived upon this village farm.
-All four children were raised in the Lutheran faith, and all were required to perform numerous chores upon the farm.
+She was the second of four children born to Gustaf Ericsson and his wife, Beata Carlsdotter.
+As a child, she lived on the family farm.
+All four children were raised in the Lutheran faith, and all were required to perform numerous chores on the farm.

 The Church of Torslanda.
 Gustafsdotter was confirmed at this church in 1859.

-Gustafsdotter was confirmed at the Church of Torslanda on 14 August 1859 at the age of 15, with contemporary records indicating her biblical knowledge as being thorough.
-The following year, she chose to relocate from Stora Tumlehed to the city of Gothenburg in search of employment.
-Shortly thereafter, she obtained employment as a domestic worker in the Gothenburg parish of Carl Johan, being employed by a couple named Olofsson.
-This employment lasted until 2 February 1864, whereupon Gustafsdotter relocated to another district of Gothenburg, again securing employment as a domestic servant.
-She was between and in height and had curly dark brown hair, light grey eyes, an oval face and a pale complexion.
+Gustafsdotter was confirmed at the Church of Torslanda on 14 August 1859 at the age of 15.
+Contemporary records describe her biblical knowledge as thorough.
+The following year, she relocated from Stora Tumlehed to Gothenburg in search of employment.
+She soon obtained work as a domestic servant in the Gothenburg parish of Carl Johan, employed by a couple named Olofsson.
+This position lasted until 2 February 1864, after which she moved to another district of Gothenburg and again secured work as a domestic servant.
+She was between and in height and had curly dark brown hair, light grey eyes, an oval face, and a pale complexion.

-Unlike the other canonical victims of the Whitechapel murders—at least three of whom resorted to prostitution due to poverty following failed marriages—Stride turned to prostitution earlier in life.
-Gothenburg police records dating from March 1865 confirm her arrest upon this charge.
+Unlike the other canonical victims of the Whitechapel murders, at least three of whom resorted to prostitution after failed marriages, Stride turned to prostitution earlier in life.
+Gothenburg police records from March 1865 confirm her arrest on this charge.
 She was treated at least twice for venereal disease.
-On 21 April 1865, Gustafsdotter gave birth to a stillborn girl.
-Seven month later, she obtained employment as a maid in the Gothenburg district of Haga.
+On 21 April 1865, she gave birth to a stillborn girl.
+Seven months later, she obtained work as a maid in the district of Haga.